China import tax cuts no remedy for retail slowdown

 The tariff cuts, effective from June 1, are the latest in a string of measures to stimulate domestic consumption and bolster economic growth, which hit a 24-year low last year.
 Private consumption now accounts for over half of China's GDP growth, but lags far behind levels in markets like the United States.

-A Reuters analysis suggests shoppers may be right to be sceptical.
+A Reuters analysis suggests shoppers may be right to be skeptical.
 High Street prices of imported goods can be about 40 percent higher in China than overseas, and data shows the tariff cuts are unlikely to make much difference.
-[ID:nL3N0YG1D0]

 Indeed, even after an average 50 percent cut in import duty, retail prices for skincare products will actually fall by less than 2 percent and diapers just over 3 percent - pocket change for China's almost 1.4 billion consumers.